Vision-Language Adaptive Mutual Decoder for OOV-STR: Related Works

-{\bf OOV Recognition. }~There are few works aim to tackle OOV problems. \cite{onvoc} firstly point it out and proposed a joint learning baseline of attentioned based and segmentation based methods, RobustScanner \cite{robustscan} designs a position queried module to dynamicly fuse positional and hybrid features, this two works have relieved OOV troubles from different views of feature enhancing.
-In addition, \cite{openset} propose context decoupling modules to solve open-set recognition, while \cite{seqclr, siman, readwrite} attempt to study self supervised learning in STR, we point out here that these directions will also benifit OOV researches further.
+Despite the considerable development in STR, its application in scenarios with a high number of OOV words still may fail, e.g. $\sim$20\% absolute performence drop from IV to OOV setting \cite{onvoc,oovchallenge}.
+However, there are few works aim to tackle OOV problems in text recognition. \cite{onvoc} firstly points a quantitative analysis of OOV text recognition out, reveals the week OOV performence of attention based methods, and proposes a joint learning baseline of attentioned based and segmentation based methods.
+Inspired by the STR framework of non-autoregressive recognition + LM refinement, RobustScanner \cite{robustscan} designs a decoupled position queried module and dynamicly fuses the positional and language hybrid features, yielding a considerable improvements.
+These two works have relieved OOV troubles from different views of feature enhancing.
+On the other direction, \cite{openset} proposes context decoupling modules to solve open-set recognition, while \cite{seqclr,siman,readwrite} attempt to study self supervised learning in STR, we point out here that these directions will also benifit OOV researches further.